Spain: Tracing Gaudí around Barcelona

 Strolling back streets of the district, laughter and loud voices permeated thin air.
-People walked, arms linked, young and old, with certain vibrancy to their step.
+People walked, arms linked, young and old, with a certain vibrancy to their step.

-Lost luggage instantly became trivial, if not ridiculous, compared to sheer beauty of life pulsating within Barcelona, well worth the airfare to Spain.
+Lost luggage instantly became trivial, if not ridiculous, compared to the sheer beauty of life pulsating within Barcelona, well worth the airfare to Spain.

 Friday morning, I set about my mission, finding Gaudi’s work, in two-day-old clothes.

 While many artists remain content displaying their masterpieces in galleries and museums, one of Spain’s most prolific and world-renowned artists, Antonio Gaudí, made the entire city of Barcelona his living, breathing museum with instantly recognizable landmarks – series of twisting structures, colorful tiles and mosaics, and undulating patterns.

 Emerging from Diagonal Metro and strolling down Passeig de Gracia towards Casa Milà and Casa Batlló, dry summer heat smoked me.
 Barcelonans strolled by unfazed with the same vigor I’d seen last night in Barrio Gótico.

 Reaching Casa Milà, I face a long line of Gaudi enthusiasts and curious gawkers alike, wrapping around the block.
 Large, dark, and eerie cave-like windows bore down on us.
 My spirit felt unsettled.

 “Tortures of the imagination, fetuses in stone, bulbous obscenities!” one harsh critic of Gaudi’s was recorded as saying in the 1950s.
 Gaudi had initially been received with disdain throughout Barcelona amongst his peers and other artists.